tomepel/Project_Getting_Cleaning/README.md

 ```

  the previous command may take some time to run, as it is a large table.
- One can convince himslef that this is the case by inspecting the dimension of the  loaded table
+ One can convince himself that this is the case by inspecting the dimension of the  loaded table

 ```{r}
 dim(Xtrain)